How Much Water Should A Diabetic Drink Daily – Best Benefits

 Should You Limit Your Water Intake?

 In general, it is not recommended to limit your water intake.
 The human body needs water to function properly and to stay hydrated.
-Drinking enough water can help to maintain healthy bodily functions, including regulating body temperature, aiding in digestion, and removing waste products.
+Drinking enough water can help maintain healthy bodily functions, including regulating body temperature, aiding in digestion, and removing waste products.

 However, in some rare cases, a person may have a medical condition, such as hyponatremia (low blood sodium levels) that may require limiting water intake under the guidance of a healthcare professional.